Luige

 Luige is a small borough (alevik) in Kiili Parish, Harju County, in northern Estonia, located about 12 km south from the centre of Tallinn.
-As of 2011 Census, the settlement's population was 1280.
+As of the 2011 census, the settlement's population was 1280.

 Luige gained its small borough status on 18 August 2008, before that it was a village.
+On 1 July 2019, a portion of dissolved Tammejärve village was merged with Luige's territory.